-Originally, data table import was only for tab-delimited data.
-CSV is not supported as well and the same rules (below) apply to how the data is handled.
+Originally, data table import was only for tab-delimited data (TSV), but both CSV and TSV are supported.
+The same rules (below) apply to how the data is handled.
 CSV formatting is only assumed if the file has a '.csv' extension.
 For '.txt' or '.tsv' files, tab-delimited format is assumed.

 For simple data, the auto-generation of attributes from column heads and the data-types assumed are generally correct but for more complexed or nuanced tasks there are some points to bear in mind.